Medication Search: OncoTICE

 BCG is always administered under direct supervision of a doctor.
 It is added to a solution that is instilled into the bladder through a catheter (tube).
 Before the fluid is instilled into your bladder, you will be asked to empty your bladder completely.
 The solution containing BCG should be held in your bladder for 2 hours.

-Your doctor may ask you to change positions about every 15 minutes in order for the medication to come in contact with as much of the inside of the bladder as possible.
 When an instillation of BCG is finished, you should be sitting down to empty your bladder.
 To prevent bladder problems, you will need to drink extra fluids for several hours after each treatment so that more urine is passed.
 Make sure to empty your bladder as frequently as possible.

 This procedure is usually repeated once a week for 6 weeks, with additional instillations occurring at the 8th and 12th week, and then once a month for a year.